sourcegraph/about/projects/sourcegraph-is-now-open-source.md

 Sourcegraph development is now open source (Apache License) at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph)!
 You can now contribute to Sourcegraph:

 * Submit PRs to the [Sourcegraph open-source project](https://github.com/sourcegraph/sourcegraph)
-* See, discuss, and propose changes to the [product roadmap](https://github.com/sourcegraph/about/tree/master/projects)
+* See, discuss, and propose changes to the work-in-progress [product roadmap](https://github.com/sourcegraph/about/tree/master/projects)
 * Add and improve [documentation](https://github.com/sourcegraph/about)
 * [Build Sourcegraph extensions](https://github.com/sourcegraph/sourcegraph-extension-api) to enhance viewing/reviewing code on both Sourcegraph and GitHub alike